vanheeringen-lab/seq2science/docs/content/workflows/rna_seq.md

 After aligning the bam you can choose to remove unmapped reads, low quality mappings, duplicates, and multimappers.

 #### Strandedness
 Most sequencing protocols at present are strand-specific.
 This specificity can be used to help identify pseudogenes originating from antisense DNA, or genes with overlapping regions on opposite strands without ambiguity.
-Note that this only applies to aligners (not Salmon).
-Strandedness is inferred automatically for all RNA-seq samples, and can be seen in the MultiQC.
-Inference can be overwritten by column `strandedness` in the samples.tsv.
+Strandedness is inferred automatically for all RNA-seq samples.
+This functionality is built-in for Salmon.
+For aligners it is inferred by RSeQC, the results of which can be reviewed in the MultiQC.
+RSeQC inference can be overwritten by column `strandedness` in the samples.tsv.
 This column may contain identifiers `no`, `forward` or `reverse`.
 If strandedness is unknown (for some samples), fields may be left blank or filled with `nan`.
-Finally, strandedness can be ignored (resulting in gene counting to assume all reads are unstranded) by setting `ignore_strandedness` in the config.yaml.
+Setting `ignore_strandedness` in the config.yaml will resulting in gene counting to assume all reads are unstranded.

 ***
 ### Optional: Differential gene expression analysis